tortus/elm-array-2d/README.md

 ## Drawbacks and caveats

-Most examples of nested Elm components use Lists of elements with a unique, constant ID.
-This allows messages to always be routed to the correct sub-component, even if components are removed or added.
-If you use the index of the sub-component instead and the sub-component triggers a Task that takes time to complete during which the Array is modified, the completion message may be routed to the wrong sub-component.
+Most examples of nested models in Elm use Lists of elements with a unique, constant ID.
+This allows messages to always be routed to the correct element, even if element are re-ordered, removed, added, etc.

-This is hypothetical though.
-If your sub-components don't trigger long tasks or you don't allow rows or columns to be manipulated until the task returns, you should be fine.
-I think!
+If you use the index of the element instead and then create a Task that takes time to complete during which the element's index changes, the completion message may be applied to the wrong list element.